Azerks/backend/README.md

 test).

-Processing the repositories with their languages for 100 repos took under 0.10ms but could be highly inaccurate due to the GitHub API response time and various another reason.
+Processing the repositories with their languages for 100 repos took under 0.10ms but could be highly inaccurate due to the GitHub API response time and various other reasons.

 There is a env variable 'WORKERS_POOL_SIZE' that can be adjusted to increase the parallelism of the aggregations.